hernantz/blog/content/its-the-competition-stupid.md

 co-exist.
 Governments are the most representative example of this kind.

-I'm considering the government as an organization that defines rules and takes measures that are for all to obey or comply (a.k.a forced colectivism).
+I'm considering the government as an organization that defines rules and takes measures that are for all to obey or comply (a.k.a forced collectivism).
-Goverments have the power of law enforcement, which other organizations don't.
+Governments have the power of law enforcement, which other organizations don't.

 Can governments be the right tool for the job, to become agents of change, bring prosperity and justice to it's people?
 Of course they can!